spack-test/spack/lib/spack/docs/pipelines.rst

 Pipelines
 =========

-Pipelines really are pretty great.
+Pipelines really are rather great.

 Spack provides commands that support generating and running automated build pipelines designed for Gitlab CI.
 At the highest level it works like this: